-What’s it: Deflation is the state of the economy when the aggregate price level falls.
-This is the opposite of inflation, and we also call it negative inflation.
+What’s it?
+Deflation is the state of the economy when the aggregate price level falls.
+It is the opposite of inflation, which we also call negative inflation.

 Deflation is different from disinflation.
 Disinflation refers to a slower rate of inflation, for example, from 5% to 3%.
 Meanwhile, deflation means negative inflation, for instance, from 5% to -2%.